ThePandalorian/EEB_napkin/README.md

 > And then it’s 1PM, people need to go places, and I can’t help but think:
 > _<span style="color:red;">Man, if I had forty hours instead of forty minutes, I bet I could actually have explained this all.</span>_

 This is my attempt at including some basic notions from evolutionary theory on a napkin.
+The compiled PDF can be accessed [here](https://thepandalorian.github.io/EEB_napkin/EEB_napkin.pdf).